 has often gone to extremes, from Amazonia to Antarctica, in search of truth.
-The German auteur’s documentary Into the Abyss had lately taken him to Death Row when Huw Spanner encountered him, just off Notting Hill in London, on 27 March 2012.
+The German auteur’s documentary Into the Abyss had lately taken him to Death Row when Huw Spanner encountered him, just off Notting Hill, on 27 March 2012.

 Photography: Andrew Firth